pretix/pretix-docs/docs/guides/custom-domain.md

 You need to own the domain which you want to use as your custom domain.

 Custom domains are set up on the organizer level.
-You need access to an organizer account if you want to enable customer accounts.
+You need access to an organizer account if you want to enable a custom domain.
 You also need access to each event shop for which you want to use the custom domain.

 ## How to